vallettea/koala/README.md

 #### Graph generation

 The first thing you need is to convert your workbook into a graph.
-This operation may take some time depending on the size of your workbook (we've used koalo on workbooks containg more than 45 000 intricated formulas).
+This operation may take some time depending on the size of your workbook (we've used koalo on workbooks containg more than 100 000 intricated formulas).

 ```
 from koala.ExcelCompiler import ExcelCompiler

-c = ExcelCompiler("examples/basic.xlsx")
-sp = c.gen_graph()
+sp = Spreadsheet("examples/basic.xlsx")
 ```

 If this step fails, ensure that your Excel file is recent and in standalone mode (open it with Excel and save, it should rewrite the file and the resulting file should be three of four times heavier).